 I. PRECAUTIONARY MEASURES Is there any material/dust or other contaminants that need to be removed from work location?
-Y N Are there isolation valves/blanks that need to be closed, locked and tagged?
+Are there isolation valves/blanks that need to be closed, locked and tagged?
 Is the work being performed on energized circuits greater than 50 volts?
-If yes, an Energized Electrical Work Permit is required Is electrical or mechanical forcing required? (e.g. Programmable Controller functions performed by maintenance). / Is there equipment that needs to be locked out?
+If yes, an Energized Electrical Work Permit is required Is electrical or mechanical forcing required? (e.g. Programmable Controller functions performed by maintenance).
+Is there equipment that needs to be locked out?
 Are there special hazards associated with the job?
-(E.g. Weather conditions, underground lines, overhead lines, etc.) Describe the necessary procedures in the Safe Work Plan below: J. SAFE WORK PLAN (include hazard control measures and if confined space the names of observer(s) and rescuers) K. I, the Issuer, have read this permit and understand the nature of the work authorized and understand the precautions that mus followed as specified in the permit and will inform all other personnel working under this permit of the hazards and precautions.
-I a understand that I must check the equipment to ensure these precautions are in place.
-Name of Issuer: Crint Print Print llso L. I, the Facility Manager or Designate, approve of work to proceed under the conditions outlined in this permit.
-Name of Facility Manager or Designate: Signature: Date: Date: M. SIGN OFF Y N The work is complete Name of Issuer: Signature: Date: N. The work area has been inspected, left in a safe, clean and tidy manner, and may resume operation.
-Name of Facility Manager or Designate: Signature: Date:
+(E.g. Weather conditions, underground lines, overhead lines, etc.) Describe the necessary procedures in the Safe Work Plan below: J. SAFE WORK PLAN (include hazard control measures and if confined space the names of observer(s) and rescuers) K. I, the Issuer, have read this permit and understand the nature of the work authorized and understand the precautions that must be followed as specified in the permit and will inform all other personnel working under this permit of the hazards and precautions.
+I also understand that I must check the equipment to ensure these precautions are in place.
+Name of Issuer: L. I, the Facility Manager or Designate, approve of work to proceed under the conditions outlined in this permit.
+Name of Facility Manager or Designate: Signature: Date: M. SIGN OFF Y N The work is complete I If no, describe status (e.g. Fire watch not complete.)
+Name of Issuer: